 - Chop the vegetables finely to get the flavor through the whole muffin!

-- Fill each muffin cup about ½ way with veggies and then pour eggs in until ¾ of the muffin cup is filled.
+- Fill each muffin cup about ½ way with veggies, then pour eggs in until ¾ of the muffin cup is filled.

 - Use a blender container or a glass measuring cup with a spout to pour the blended eggs into the muffin tray.

-- A metal muffin tray with greased silicone liners works the best to bake them in.
+- A metal muffin tray with greased silicone liners works best.

 - Cool the egg bites for 5 minutes before removing from the tray, this will keep them from falling apart when removing them.